 The Basic Certification in Massage and Bodywork consists of 675 hours of hands-on classes, academic classes, and practicum.
 The courses are taught from an interdisciplinary perspective interwoven with major themes.
 In this way, the students are exposed to portions of each major class throughout the program.
 The curriculum is specifically designed for students who have busy lives, yet it is important to note that for every "in class" hour, you will be using at least one and a half out-of-class hours for homework, projects, general study, and massage practice.

 The Basic Training Program is offered in several different schedule formats.
 Upon completing the program, students will be able to apply to take their National Exam and obtain work in many towns and states.
 Please check the licensing requirements for the town or state where you would like to be employed.

 The well-rounded 675-hour program covers massage theory, technique, ethics, communication and business skills, and career opportunities.
 In addition, we stress the various aspects of wellness and self-care that can ensure our own successful practices.
 All students may increase the number of hours in their program by taking elective classes at Solidago or other schools.
 For those students who are pursuing licensing in another state, we will assist you in choosing the most applicable electives to meet the requirements of that state.

-As part of our innovative curriculum, we include experiential introductions to particular aspects of holistic modalities.
+As part of our innovative curriculum, we include experiential introductions to particular aspects of holistic modalities including introducing CBD oil as an all-natural way to manage anxiety and stress and pain.
 Examples of this training include (but are not limited to):

 - Tai-Chi - to improve your posture and energy when giving a massage